-Table 17 lists the options that must be configured for basic T-Server operation.
-All other options in this chapter are configured to enable T-Server to support various features.
+Table 17 table lists the options that you must configure for basic T-Server operation.
+All other options in this chapter are configured to enable T-Server to support other features.

-To establish a link connection, simply configure the TCP/IP link options that are applicable to the connection protocol your environment uses.
+To establish a link connection, simply configure the link options that apply to the connection protocol that is used in your environment.